Azure/aks-engine-azurestack/docs/design/automate-skus.md

 #### Cons

 - Requires significant refactoring and implementation effort
-- Making API calls during `aks-engine generate` may be unwanted behavior
+- Making API calls during `aks-engine-azurestack generate` may be unwanted behavior
 - Somewhat slower and less reliable than using the data in code
 - Requires implementing most of the main proposal above (as a starting point)